If you’re reading this, then the chances are that you’ve received a call or letter from the debt collection agency STA International.

-Ignoring debt collection agencies is never a good idea.
+Technically yes, but ignoring debt collection agencies is never a good idea.
 There are a few reasons for this.
 Firstly, they won’t stop trying to contact you.
 If anything, ignoring them will make them try harder to reach you.
 Secondly, they may charge additional fees when trying to recover the debt.

 Perhaps the most important reason for not ignoring them is the fact that they have the option of taking you to court to recover the money.
 This can mean that they can issue a CCJ or send the bailiffs round to take your property.